Theatre Health and Safety

 Like any workplace, a theatre or other live performance venue, presents hazards to those working and visiting.
-A two-part guide to Health and Safety and how it relates to working in the theatre,before we go into the detail, this first part looks at some big picture safety concepts.
-Next time, we’ll look at the specific safety issues in our own backstage world.
+A quick guide to Health and Safety and how it relates to working in the theatre, before we go into the detail, this article looks at some big picture safety concepts.

 On Stage Lighting regularly gets asked questions relating to ‘Elf N Safety in a theatre environment: What is the law about this?
 What are the rules on doing that?
 Is it true I have to wear a harness when working over 2m from the stage floor, on a Tuesday, if there are less than 2 qualified electricians within 50 metres of the work area?
 That kind of thing.